shipshapecode/ember-cli-release/README.md

   A set of JSON manifest files to replace the top-level `version` key in with the new tag name.

+- `publish`

+  Default: `false`

+  Whether to publish the package to NPM after tagging or not.
+Uses the currently logged in NPM user and the registry as defined in the project's [`package.json`](https://docs.npmjs.com/files/package.json#publishconfig).

 - `yes`\*

   Default: `false`